Tragic New York City helicopter crash hits home in Barcelona where victims were well-known

 Escobar and Mercè Camprubí Montal were both executives at units of energy technology company Siemens.
 Camprubí Montal also had ties to the famous Barcelona FC soccer club.
 Her grandfather was a former president of the famous Barcelona soccer club.

-The children were 4, 8 and 10 years old.
-The middle child’s 9th birthday would have been Friday.
+The children were 4, 8 and 10 years old, and the middle child's 9th birthday would have been Friday, said New York City Mayor Eric Adams.

 “Unimaginable,” was how Spanish Prime Minister Pedro Sánchez described the tragedy.